jscodefix/scrum-time/README.md

 - adding a single require 'rspec' line to any spec.rb activates RSpec in Intellij
 - running tests requires exposing class attributes (attr_reader)?
 - might have used OpenStruct
+- may want to freeze Time elements and Blocks

 # Background